Icius pulchellus

-Icius pulchellus is a species of jumping spider in the genus Icius that lives in South Africa.
+Icius pulchellus is a species of jumping spider that lives in South Africa.
+A member of the genus Icius, the spider lives in grasslands and coastal environments.
 It was first described in 2011 by Charles Haddad and Wanda Wesołowska.
-Only the female has been described.
-The spider is small, with a carapace measuring between 2.0 and 2.5 mm long and an abdomen that is between 2.0 and 2.4 mm in length.
-It has a sickle-shaped embolus.
-The spider is similar to the related Icius minimus, but can be distinguished by the pattern of the abdomen, which includes a brown stripe down the middle, and its short fat tibial apophysis.
+The spider is small, with a forward section, or carapace, measuring between 2.0 and 2.5 mm long and, behind this, an abdomen that is between 2.0 and 2.7 mm in length.
+Its carapace is hairy and has a stripe running down the middle.
+The underside of the female's abdomen is covered in silver spots that are made of translucent guanine.
+The spider is similar to the related Icius minimus, but the male can be distinguished by the pattern on the top of its abdomen, which includes a brown stripe down the middle, and the female by the lack of a cross-hair pattern on its eye field.
+It copulatory organ are also distinctive, particularly the layout of the female's internal copulatory organs and the male's sickle-shaped embolus and short fat spike on its pedipalp, or tibial apophysis.

-Taxonomy
+Taxonomy and etymology

-Icius pulchellus is a jumping spider that was first described by Charles Haddad and Wanda Wesołowska in 2011.
+Icius pulchellus is a jumping spider, a member of the family Salticidae, that was first described by the arachnologists Charles Haddad and Wanda Wesołowska in 2011.
 It was one of over 500 species identified by Wesołowska during her career.
 It was allocated to the genus Icius, raised by Eugène Simon in 1876.
 The genus name is based on two Greek words that can be translated distinct, or special, face.
-The species name derives from the Latin for fair, neat or pretty.
+The specific name derives from the Latin for fair, neat or pretty.

 The genus is a member of the tribe Chrysillini, within the subclade Saltafresia in the clade Salticoida.
 Chrysillines, which had previously been termed heliophanines, are monophyletic.
 In 2016, Jerzy Prószyński split the genus from the Chrysillines into a group called Iciines, named after the genus.
 He stated the split was for practical reasons as Chrysillines had become unwieldy.
+The holotype is deposited in the National Collection of Arachnida at the ARC Plant Protection Research Institute in Pretoria.